 So how does integrity affect our nation poorly?
 From cutbacks on government projects, to diverting COVID-19 funds into private coffers, the seemingly small actions quickly add up, not causing projects to be delivered, and denying service to people who actually need them.
 For instance, how can government be owing hotels after spending so much on organising these All African games?

-If we had a whole sitting president launch a campaign towards “Zero Tolerance for Corruption” 20 years ago, this must be a pretty serious issue.
+If a sitting president had to launch a campaign towards “Zero Tolerance for Corruption” 20 years ago, this must be a pretty serious issue, even then.

-While writing this article, the latest news of today is that the Ghana Meteorological Agency has acquired “22 motorcycles valued at GHC253,000 for GHC1,656,000,” while it is notable that one motorcycle of that type does not cost GHC 75,272.
+While writing this article, the latest news of the day is that the Ghana Meteorological Agency has acquired “22 motorcycles valued at GHC253,000 for GHC1,656,000,” while it is notable that one motorcycle of that type does not cost GHC 75,272.
 What country are we building?
-Of all the critical equipment that the agency may need, funds are inflated for purchases?
+Of all the critical equipment that the agency may need, funds are inflated for bike purchases?

 Let’s take the case of 1 District 1 Factory.
 This brilliant initiative — yes, the initiative is commendable — has suffered woefully because government officials have not been truthful about the scale of impact, and the award of contracts.
 In some cases, the factories have been “abandoned, some employing far less than the government claims”.

 On the Wikipedia page of the initiative, there is only 1 factory which has any detail about its operations.
 Only 1, 1 out of 275.
-And this is what you see when you visit the initiative’s website.
+And this is what you see when you visit the initiative’s website, retrieved Aug 1, 2024, 1:30pm.

 Excellence